-Fund Raising and Allotment
+Fund Raising

-On 20 September 2021, your Company, together with the board of Maven Income and Growth VCT 4 PLC, launched joint Offers for Subscription for new Ordinary Shares of up to £20 million in aggregate (£10 million for each company), with a combined over-allotment facility of up to £20 million (£10 million for each company).
+On 20 September 2021, your Company, together with Maven Income and Growth VCT 3 PLC, launched joint Offers for Subscription for new Ordinary Shares of up to £20 million in aggregate (£10 million for each company), with a combined over-allotment facility of up to £20 million (£10 million for each company).

-Following good levels of early applications, an allotment of 13,603,037 new Ordinary Shares, in respect of the 2021/22 tax year, was made on 4 February 2022.
-It is intended that a further allotment for the 2021/22 tax year will be made on 22 March 2022, with a final allotment for the tax year on or before 5 April 2022.
-An allotment for the 2022/23 tax year will take place after 5 April 2022, and on or before 3 June 2022, once the Offer has closed.
+Following good levels of early applications, an allotment of 11,772,141 new Ordinary Shares, in respect of the 2021/22 tax year, was made on 4 February 2022.
+Further allotments for the 2021/22 tax year will be made on or before 5 April 2022.
+An allotment for the 2022/23 tax year will take place on or before 3 June 2022, or earlier if the Offer has already closed.
 Further details regarding the new Ordinary Shares issued under the Offer for Subscription can be found in Note 12 to the Financial Statements.

 This additional liquidity will enable your Company to continue to expand the portfolio by investing in ambitious, growth focused private and AIM quoted companies that operate across a broad range of market sectors, and which are capable of generating capital gains.
 It will also ensure that existing portfolio companies that are making tangible commercial progress can continue to be supported through follow-on funding.
-Furthermore, the funds raised will allow your Company to maintain its share buy-back policy, whilst also spreading costs over a wider asset base in line with the objective of maintaining a competitive total expense ratio for the benefit of all Shareholders.
+Furthermore, the funds raised will allow your Company to maintain its share buy-back policy, whilst also spreading its costs over a wider asset base in line with the objective of maintaining a competitive total expense ratio for the benefit of all Shareholders.